Everything You Need to Know About the Trevi Fountain in Rome: History, Legends & Tips

 How to do it

-The custom is to stand with your back to the water of the fountain and, with your right hand, toss a coin over your left shoulder.
-This will ensure your return to Rome at some future point in your life.
-But if you toss a second coin, legend has it that you will find love (or fall in love with an Italian person, depending on the version), and with a third coin, you will be assured of a marriage or divorce.
+Custom has it that you should stand with your back to the fountain and, with your right hand, throw a coin over your left shoulder.
+This will ensure that you return to Rome at some point in your life.
+But if you throw a second coin, legend has it that you will find love (or fall in love with an Italian, depending on the version), and with a third coin, you will ensure marriage or divorce.

 The origin of this tradition

 Butwhere does this tradition come from?
-I imagined that it would be an ancient legend, with origins in some pagan superstition, but no: coins began to be thrown after the premiere of the film Three Coins in the Fountain, in 1954, which defined the tradition with all its peculiarities.
+I imagined it would be an ancient legend, originating from some pagan superstition, but no: people started throwing coins after the release of the film Three Coins in the Fountain in 1954, which defined the tradition with all its peculiarities.

-Logically, as popular as the tradition of throwing coins into the Trevi Fountain is, a lot of money ends up at the bottom.
-Around 3,000 euros are collected from the fountain every night, which are donated to Caritas, a Catholic charity organization that provides services to needy families in Rome.
+Logically, given how popular the tradition of throwing coins into the Trevi Fountain is, a lot of money ends up at the bottom.
+Around 3,000 euros are collected from the fountain every night, which are donated to Caritas, a Catholic charity that provides services to needy families in Rome.

 What to see near the Trevi Fountain

-The Trevi Fountain is an ideal place to visit as part of a tour of Rome, as it is on the way to many of the main sights of the city center.
+The Trevi Fountain is an ideal place to visit as part of a tour of Rome, as it is on the way to many of the main attractions in the city center.

 Piazza di Spagna

-With its famous set of stairs and beautiful Fontana della Barcaccia, Piazza di Spagna is a very pleasant place to visit especially in spring and summer when the stairs are full of floral decorations.
+With its famous staircase and beautiful Fontana della Barcaccia fountain, the Spanish Steps are a very pleasant place to visit, especially in spring and summer when the steps are covered in floral decorations.

 Barberini Square

-Location of the Fontana del Tritone, one of the most beautiful fountains in Rome, and Palazzo Barberini, of great historical importance for having been the residence of Pope Urban VIII.
-It is worth a visit and a walk around.
+Home to the Fontana del Tritone, one of the most beautiful fountains in Rome, and the Barberini Palace, which is of great historical importance as it was the residence of Pope Urban VIII.
+It is well worth a visit and a stroll around the surrounding area.

 The Pantheon

-This building is the best preserved of Ancient Rome, and is a spectacle to behold both inside and out.
-A free visit that you have to include in your top things to do on your trip to Rome.
+This building is the best preserved in Ancient Rome and is a spectacular sight both inside and out.
+A free visit that you must include in your list of things to do on your trip to Rome.

 Piazza Navona

 Piazza Navona is one of the most important squares in Rome, where you can see three beautiful fountains and visit the church of Sant'Agnese in Agone.
-There are plenty of restaurants and cafes in the area, always animated by street performers and a constant coming and going of tourists and locals.
+There are plenty of restaurants and cafés in the area, which is always lively with street artists and a constant stream of tourists and locals.

 The Trevi Fountain| ©Fabio Fistaro